Khan/Prototope/readme.md

 * the `desc` parameter here is shown in multiline and single line form. both get markodwnified.
 * the `type` param here overrides the doctype (which is variable) (the `stareAtSun` method will not even be tagged as a variable, instead it will be tagged with `method` and `optional`)
 * you'll notice some `convenience_methods` versions of this file, they are basically for methods which also are mostly self-explanatory setters/getters or for overloaded operators that operate on special prototope structs/classes. the idea is basically the same, though.

+## Language-specific content

+Besides the extra structural fields displayed above, you can show or hide language-specific content in documentation content using the special CSS classes `js-only` and `swift-only`, e.g.:

+    When the moon is full, this method will return <span class="js-only">undefined</span><span class="swift-only">nil</span>.

 ## Top Level Documents